Peter Fonda: Early life

-Fonda was born by caesarean section (C-section) on February 23, 1940, at LeRoy Hospital in New York City, the only son of actor Henry Fonda and socialite Frances Ford Seymour; his older sister is actress Jane Fonda.
+Fonda was born by caesarean section (C-section) on February 23, 1940, at LeRoy Hospital in Lenox Hill, Manhattan, New York City, the only son of actor Henry Fonda and socialite Frances Ford Seymour; his older sister is actress Jane Fonda.
 He and Jane had a half-sister, Frances de Villers Brokaw (1931–2008), from their mother's first marriage.
 Their mother committed suicide in a mental hospital when Peter, her youngest, was 10.
 He did not discover the circumstances or location of her death until he was 15.

 One month prior to his 11th birthday, he accidentally shot himself in the abdomen and nearly died.
-He went to the hill station of Nainital, Uttarakhand, northern India, and stayed for a few months for recovery.
+He went to Ossining Hospital, in Ossining, New York and stayed for a few months for recovery.
 Years later, while taking LSD with John Lennon and George Harrison, he referred to this incident, saying, "I know what it's like to be dead."
 This inspired the Beatles' song "She Said She Said" from their seventh studio album Revolver (1966).

 Peter attended the Fay School in Southborough, Massachusetts, and was a member of the Class of 1954.
 He then matriculated in Westminster School, a Connecticut boarding school in Simsbury, where he graduated in 1958.

 Once he graduated, Fonda studied acting in Omaha, Nebraska, his father's hometown.
 While attending the University of Nebraska Omaha, Fonda joined the Omaha Community Playhouse.